Print this topic

 Getting help with an eating disorder

 Many people with eating disorders feel embarrassed, ashamed or guilty.
-They've often tried, unsuccessfully, to treat their disorder so believe nothing will work.
-This can stop them from getting help.
+They have often tried to treat their disorder without success.
+This can make them believe that nothing will work and stop them getting help.

-Eating disorders are treatable, but the longer someone has an eating disorder (particularly anorexia), the more ingrained their thinking and behaviour becomes, so it's best to get treatment as early as possible.
+Eating disorders are treatable.
+But the longer someone has an eating disorder (particularly anorexia), the more ingrained their thinking and behaviour becomes.
+So, it is best to get treatment as early as possible.
 Specialist treatment such as cognitive behavioural therapy, is essential.

-Talking to your GP or practice nurse is a good first step.
+Talking to your general practice team is a good first step.

 Specialist eating disorder services

-When treating young people, SIEDS often uses treatment based on the Maudsley Family-Based Treatment approach.
-You can find more information, including a video, and support for parents, on the Maudsley Parents website.
+When treating young people, SIEDS often uses family-based treatment.
+This is based on the Maudsley family-based treatment approach.
 For adults, SIEDS works out which approach is best for each individual and their family.

-They also offer a binge eating disorder group which involves a course of weekly meetings using cognitive behaviour techniques.
-The aim is to understand and change the triggers that lead to binge eating, including beliefs about food and eating, body weight and shape.
+They also offer a binge eating disorder group.
+This involves a course of weekly meetings using cognitive behaviour techniques.
+The aim is to understand and change the triggers that lead to binge eating.
+These include beliefs about food and eating, body weight and shape.

-You will need to see your GP to be referred to SIEDS for assessment.
+You will need to see your general practice team to be referred to SIEDS for assessment.

 Counsellors and therapists

-Talking therapies such as cognitive behavioural therapy with a trained counsellor or psychologist can help with eating disorders, anxiety and depression.
+Talking therapies with a trained counsellor or psychologist help many people.
+Cognitive behavioural therapy is a type of talking therapy that can help people with eating disorders.

-You can find counsellors, therapists, and psychiatrists in the Family Services Directory, or the Mental Health Education and Resource Centre (MHERC) can help.
-Some therapy options will cost, but your GP can talk through the approximate cost with you.
+You can find counsellors, therapists, and psychiatrists in the Family Services Directory or Healthpoint.
+Some therapy options will cost.
+Your general practice team can talk through the approximate cost with you.

-On the next page: Supporting someone with an eating disorder
+On the next page: Supporting someone who has an eating disorder

 Page reference: 75494